jenineharris/foundation-biostat-2021/README.md

         + How many observations and variables are there?
         + How were the outcome and predictors measured? (data types, categories, values)

-*Checkpoint 2 is worth 15% of your course grade and should include the following: (DUE *
+*Checkpoint 2 is worth 15% of your course grade and should include the following: (DUE before class October 28)*

 * Everything from Checkpoint 1 with revisions/changes made based on instructor feedback
 * New code and text in the R-Markdown file to: